BCWResearch/hashport-framework/packages/react-client/README.md

 ### `RainbowKitBoilerPlate`

 `RainbowKitBoilerPlate` relies on the [context](https://react.dev/learn/passing-data-deeply-with-context) feature of React to initialize and pass down Ethereum interfaces to other components, so you need to make sure that `RainbowKitBoilerPlate` is a parent of the components you are encapsulating to be able to consume these interfaces.
-A configured [`WagmiConfig`](https://wagmi.sh/react/WagmiConfig#configuration) and [`RainbowKitProvider`](https://www.rainbowkit.com/docs/installation#wrap-providers) is provided to help simplify and improve your developer experience.
+A configured [`WagmiConfig`](https://wagmi.sh/react/WagmiConfig#configuration) and [`RainbowKitProvider`](https://www.rainbowkit.com/docs/installation#wrap-providers) are provided to help simplify and improve your developer experience.

 #### Props